 Primitive Datatypes

 In Pack, a primitive datatype refers to datatypes that contain only their own data.
-By this definition, Datatypes like Vector3 are treated as primitives, where they might normally be called compount datatypes or aggregate datatypes.
+By this definition, Datatypes like Vector3 are treated as primitives, where they might normally be called compound datatypes or aggregate datatypes.

 Any